cylondata/twister2/docs/documentation/concepts/communication/communication-model.md

 TaskPlan
 --------

-Task plan represents how the ids are overlyed on top of the workers.
-A worker process will have a unique id.
+Task plan represents how the IDs are overlyed on top of the workers.
+A worker process will have a unique ID.

 Streaming
 ---------

-A streaming communication never ends so as the communication operations.
+Streaming communication is a continuous flow of data.

 Batch
 -----

 A batch operation works on a finite amount of data.
-Hence it terminates after the data sending is finished.
+Hence it terminates after the data sending is completed.

 Shuffle Engine
 --------------